NBA star Kyrie Irving bought George Floyd's family a house

 Jackson said he'd known Floyd since he was a teenager and said everyone called them twins.

 "Kyrie Irving bought them a house.
-Lil Wayne's manager bought them a Mercedes Benz.
-Barbara Streisand gave them stock in Disney, so I think God has definitely blessed her and right now she's she's doing the best she's ever done, she's happy," Jackson said.
+Lil Wayne's manager bought them a Mercedes-Benz.
+Barbra Streisand gave them stock in Disney, so I think God has definitely blessed her and right now she's she's doing the best she's ever done, she's happy," Jackson told host Etan Thomas on the podcast.

-Irving's publicist confirmed the gift in an email to CNN, but did not give any more details.
+Irving was asked about the gift Tuesday at a Nets media availability.

+"I just want to keep continuing to fulfill our purpose in serving a lot of the underserved communities.
+Those don't necessarily get the same attention from just others around," he said.
+"So just trying to do my part with service, that's all."

-In a statement, Jackson said that Irving had been checking in on him to see what he could do.
+In a statement, Jackson said Irving had been checking in on him to see what he could do.

 "He wanted to help George's family and I let him know that a house was what they needed at that time and he made it happen in a heartbeat," Jackson said.